 To host a mug decorating session during your remote tea party:

 - Purchase blank mugs to send to participants

-- Assemble decorating kits with supplies like sharpies, paint pens, mod podge, nail polish, or chalkboard paint.
+- Assemble decorating kits with supplies like sharpies, paint pens, nail polish, or chalkboard paint.

 - Send craft kits to guests.

-- Embellish your mugs together while on a video call.
+- Embellish your mugs together while on Zoom or another video call.